r4victor/tenthousandmeters/content/blog/python_bts_03.md

 $ make -j -s
 ```

- `make` will produce an executable named `python`, but don't be suprised to see `python.exe` on Mac OS.
+ `make` will produce an executable named `python`, but don't be surprised to see `python.exe` on Mac OS.
 The `.exe` extension is used to distinguish the executable from the `Python/` directory on the case-insensitive filesystem.
 Check out the Python Developer's Guide for [more information on compiling](https://devguide.python.org/setup/#compiling).

 At this point we can proudly say that we've built our own copy of CPython: